Skip to main content

 export DEVHELM_API_TOKEN=dh_live_xxxxxxxx

 Each API token is scoped to a single organization and workspace, so the examples below work without any org/workspace flag.
-If your token grants access to multiple orgs or workspaces, set DEVHELM_ORG_ID and DEVHELM_WORKSPACE_ID as well — see auth contexts for switching between them in the CLI.
+If your token grants access to multiple orgs or workspaces, set DEVHELM_ORG_ID and DEVHELM_WORKSPACE_ID as well — see CLI authentication for switching contexts in the CLI.

 Create a monitor